rozensoftware/rozdungen/README.md

 They give slightly different dungeon schemas.

 In the example a simple dungeon renderer is used.
-It doesn't mean the rendered maze looks exactly as it is presented.
+It doesn't mean the created maze looks exactly as it is presented.
 It might look differently according to your data visualization.
-The dungeon interface provides you everything you need to create such labirynth and populate it with mosnters, treasure, keys, doors and other stuff like that.
+The dungeon interface provides you everything you need to create such labirynth and populate it with monsters, treasure, keys, doors and other stuff like that.

 ## Purpose